Vodolay/Vodolay/README.md

 - 👋 Hi, I’m @Vodolay
 - 👀 I’m interested in gardening.
 I can also do math, physics and coding.
-- 🌱 I’m currently learning about how to cultivate AI copy of me..
+- 🌱 I’m currently learning about how to speak to very cultured AI bots.
 - 💞️ I’m looking to collaborate on AI code.
 - 📫 How to reach me: lacsirjohn@gmail.com